hissain/AndroidSemanticSearch/README.md

 - Performs semantic search using vector similarity
 - Displays search results in a sorted list based on relevance
 - Uses MiniLM as the embedding model
-- Uses Apache Lucene for vector search capabilities
+- Uses ObjectBox and alternative Apache Lucene for vector search capabilities

 ## Requirements